Programs

 9:00–9:20 am

-We Begin
+We Begin (watch the video)

 The Director of the Colección Patricia Phelps de Cisneros (CPPC), Gabriel Pérez-Barreiro, welcomes us to the seventh edition of Seminario Fundación Cisneros, entitled Disruptions: Dilemmas Regarding the Image in Contemporaneity.
 Then, the Director of Programs at CPPC, Ileana Ramírez Romero will give a brief introduction to the ideas of the seminar and to the activities of the day.